smatthewenglish/smatthewenglish/README.md

 Welcome to my GitHub profile!
 I'm a software engineer specializing in decentralized systems.

 ## About Me
-- 🗽 Based in New York City
+- 🗽 based in new york city
-- 💼 Working at JPMC
+- 💼 working at jpmc
-- 🚀 Specializing in zk technology and rust
+- 🚀 specializing in zk technology and rust
-- 💬 Ask me about rust and/or kubernetes
+- 💬 ask me about rust and/or kubernetes

 ## Skills
 - **Programming Languages:** Rust, JavaScript, Python